 The Peace is 65 ’x 22’ and has single and double bunks that sleep 32.
 All bunks have privacy curtains, lights, pillows and blankets.
 There are 2 heads with showers along with an outdoor fresh water shower.
 There is also a clothes dryer if needed.

-On the dive deck there is plenty of room for everyone along with a sundeck, live game well for all the hunters, 12’ inflatable chase boat, two 18 CFM compressors for air and nitrox and the world famous hot tub.
+On the dive deck there is plenty of room for everyone along with a sundeck, live game well for all the hunters, 12’ inflatable chase boat, two 18 CFM compressors for air and nitrox and their famous hot tub.
 The Peace can fill to 3500 psi and for nitrox (additional charge) they are equipped with a DNAx membrane system setup for 32% fills.
 With the membrane system there is no need for O2 clean tanks.

-Inside there is a large galley with a TV and VCR player along with an area for cameras with lots of 110 volt outlets for your charging needs and this is also where all the delicious meals are cooked and served.
+Inside there is a large galley with a TV and VCR player along with an area for cameras with lots of 110-volt outlets for your charging needs and this is also where all the delicious meals are cooked and served.
 Meals for a typical day will include a starter breakfast of oatmeal, toast, bagels, fruit, cereal, juice and more.
 You then can make your first dive and afterwards have a full hot breakfast of eggs, bacon, sausage, potatoes and more.
 For lunch there is always a big spread with a theme like Italian, Mexican or something else.
 Save room, because later in the day there is still a homemade desert usually along with ice cream.
 If you’re on a multi-day trip, then there is still a big dinner along with more deserts.
 Just make sure you dive as much as possible to burn off all the food.
 For drinks there is a soda machine, ice and there is always water available.
 If you feel inclined to bring your own alcoholic drinks, that is also OK, just please bring your own cooler and ice to store them in.